ChristofferKarlsson/compute-engine-workshop/5-secure-ssh-access/README.md

-# Secure the SSH access
+# Part 5 - Secure the SSH access
 As it is setup now, the SSH port on the webservers are open to the world.
 This is generally not a good idea.